Brianconn71/ms1-project/README.md

 [Stack Overflow](https://stackoverflow.com/questions/14111733/what-is-a-parse-error-and-how-do-i-fix-it) message and answer.
 It turns out there was an invisible character, much like a blank space, after one of my closing brackets in the CSS file.
 It took some time to get this fixed and get it working but I eventually did.

 I also fixed the 15 warnings that apeared in the CSS file.
-The warnings were due to The background color and the border color being the same in certain elements.
+The warnings were due to the background color and the border color being the same in certain elements.
 Again, I followed advice from this
-[Stack Overflow post](https://stackoverflow.com/questions/35148726/border-and-background-show-up-as-different-colors-even-when-color-values-are-sam) and I changed the border color to be transparent.
+[Stack Overflow post](https://stackoverflow.com/questions/35148726/border-and-background-show-up-as-different-colors-even-when-color-values-are-sam) and I changed the border colour to be transparent.
 This fixed the warnings.

 * [CSS Validation Test Pass](https://github.com/Brianconn71/ms1-project/blob/master/assets/images/testing/css-fixed-errors.JPG)

 ### User Story Testing <a name="user-test"></a>

-* "I am a new visitor to this site and I want to navigate the site efficiently and effectively do what I need to do"
+* "I am a new visitor to this site and I want to navigate the site efficiently and effectively carry out what I need to do"
-    * Whichever site the new visitor/user lands on, They can easily find and use the navigation bar at the top of the page.
+    * Whichever site the new visitor/user lands on, they can easily find and use the navigation bar at the top of the page.
-    * The Logo image is always laced at the left hand side of the navigation bar and by clicking on it you are always brought back to the homepage.
+    * The Logo image is always placed at the left hand side of the navigation bar and by clicking on it you are always brought back to the homepage.
-    * The CTA's on the homepage header are the most important part of the whole site and are there due to the two main reasons why a user would check out the bands site.
+    * The CTAs on the homepage header are the most important part of the whole site and are there due to the two main reasons why a user would check out the band's site.

 * "I want to be able to contact Manson Avenue"
     * As soon as the user lands on the homepage there is a CTA which upon clicking takes them to the contact page where they can get in touch with the band.
-    * if the user is a new fan or just curious about the band then they may want to know more about them.
+    * If the user is a new fan or just curious about the band then they may want to know more about them.
 So they may click on About Us.
 This page will have "The story of Manson Avenue" section which will answer some questions a user may have.
-Then once the user knows a bit about the band there is another CTA which brings the user to the Contact us page which again allows them to get in touch with the band.
+Then once the user knows a bit about the band there is another CTA which brings the user to the Contact Us page which again allows them to get in touch with the band.
-    * finally, in the navigation bar which is on all pages, there is a contact us link which brings the user to the contact us page where they can get in touch with the band.
+    * Finally, in the navigation bar which is on all pages, there is a Contact Us link which brings the user to the contact us page where they can get in touch with the band.

 * "I want to be able to see and possibly purchase some band merchandise for myself or as a present"
     * As soon as the user lands on the homepage they will see a CTA called "Band Merchandise".
-This CTA will link to the Band Merchandise section on the homepage which is where various Items will be available to purchase.
+This CTA will link to the Band Merchandise section on the homepage which is where various items will be available to purchase.
     * The "Band merchandise" section is clearly labelled and easy to find on the homepage.

-I ran into an issue with The Band Merchandise section, I had wanted to set up a Bootstrap Modal form.
+I ran into an issue with The Band Merchandise section.
+I had wanted to set up a Bootstrap Modal form.
 This would symbolise a "cart".
-However, I couldn't get the modal to work the way I had initially planned it too so I abandoned that idea.
+However, I couldn't get the modal to work the way I had initially planned it to so I abandoned that idea.

 * "I want to see when and where the next concert is"
-    * On the Home Page, The user only has to scroll to the bottom of the page to see the "Concert Schedule" section.
+    * On the Home Page, the user only has to scroll to the bottom of the page to see the "Concert Schedule" section.
 This will fulfill the need of the user.
-It is clearly labelled on the Homepage, It is easy to read and it stands out from the rest of the information.
+It is clearly labelled on the Homepage, it is easy to read and it stands out from the rest of the information.

-* "I have an event, I need a band, I want to book Manson Avenue for a gig, How do I contact them?"
+* "I have an event, I need a band, I want to book Manson Avenue for a gig, how do I contact them?"
-    * When the user lands on the homepage there is a clear and easily labelled CTA, "Need a Band?
-Contact Us" which will bring the user straight to the contact us page where the user will fill out a form with a message for the band.
+    * When the user lands on the homepage there is a clear and easily labelled CTA: "Need a Band?
+Contact Us".
+This will bring the user straight to the Contact Us page where the user will fill out a form with a message for the band.
-    * The footer will be displayed at the bottom of each page and will have links to the bands various social media profiles should a user prefer to directly message the band through social media.
+    * The footer will be displayed at the bottom of each page and will have links to the band's various social media profiles should a user prefer to directly message the band through social media.

 ### Home Page testing <a name="home-test"></a>

 * Navigation bar
     1. The Navigation bar is responsive and the Burger icon remains in place of the three Navigation links until the screen size goes over 1200px or an xl screen size.

     1. The Navigation bar is visible across all pages and is fixed to the top of the screen so as the user scrolls down the page the navigation bar stays at the top.
-This is fixed to help a user to navigate throughout the site.
+This is fixed to help a user navigate throughout the site.

-    2. The logo/text of "Manson Avenue" always appears on the left of the Nav bar and is responsive throughout all screen size changes.
+    2. The logo/text of "Manson Avenue" always appears on the left of the navbar and is responsive throughout all screen size changes.

-    3. Hover over the links in the nav bar and the logo to make sure they change color upon the mouse hovering over them.
+    3. Hover over the links in the navbar and the logo to make sure they change color upon the mouse hovering over them.

-    4. Click on each link in the nav bar to ensure it links to the correct page.
+    4. Click on each link in the navbar to ensure it links to the correct page.

     4. Verify that the burger icon works, that the collapsed menu works correctly and that the links work correctly too.

-    5. ensure the nav bar is functional and all links remain functional on different size screens and different physical devices.
+    5. Ensure the nav bar is functional and all links remain functional on different sized screens and different physical devices.

 * Header
     1. Go to the "Home" page.